duexcoast/duex-service/README.md

 around a single logger that is intialized in the `main()` function of the server.
 This single logger is then passed around through the app using various `cfg` structs.

+## Error handling

+### Categories of Errors

+#### Untrusted Errors

+This is the default.
+We do not want to expose information about the state of our application beyond the boundaries of our API.
+This is a security risk.
+By default, unless we can justify a reason otherwise, errors should be returned to the client as `500 Internal Server Error`.

+#### Trusted Errors

+We trust the messaging of the error to be secure and not leak any sensitive information, such that we can respond to the client with the messaging.

+We place this error type in the business layer, and we version it as well.
+This is because our policies may change in future versions of our API in regards to how we want to handle trusted errors.

+#### Shutdown Error

+If our service is having data integrity issues it should be shut down.
+When our service is corrupting databases, file systems, etc., then we want to gracefully shutdown.
+But we do not want any code outside *actually* shutting down our app, and so instead these errors serve as a _suggestion_., our application can then determine the appropriate action after inspecting the error.

+We place this error type in the foundation layer.
+A Shutdown Error is a special case of an Untrusted Error.
+Like all other errors, it gets handled by the `errors` middleware, because it is untrusted it is logged, an an `Internal Server Error` gets returned to the client.
+The middleware then checks if the error is indeed a Shutdown Error, and if so, returns the error.
+This sends the control flow back to the `(*App).Handle` function in the foundation layer.

+At this point, we run a function `validateShutdown`.
+The reason we need this is because it's possible that we may have network problems causing our code to reach this line, but that are not errors worthy of shutting the app down.

+When we do validate the shutdown error, we then use the `shutdown` channel in the `App` struct to signal to the application that we need to gracefully shutdown.
+Graceful shutdown will begin.

 ## Configuration